RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Test your project { .flag }

+## Activity Checklist { .check }

+# Run the program.

-You should find that the otp has 10 numbers between 1 and 26.
-If you run it again, you will get a different set of numbers - they are random. __Note__ that the one-time-pad is called this because you use it __only once__ - you __never__ use the same code again.
+# Does the otp list contain 10 numbers between 1 and 26?

+# Run it again and you will get a different set of numbers - they are random so each otp is different.

 ## Challenge: Coding a short message { .challenge }